Bernard DeVoto

 Bernard Augustine DeVoto (January 11, 1897 – November 13, 1955) was an American historian, conservationist, essayist, columnist, teacher, editor, and reviewer.
 He was the author of a series of Pulitzer-Prize-winning popular histories of the American West and for many years wrote The Easy Chair, an influential column in Harper's Magazine.
 DeVoto also wrote several well-regarded novels and during the 1950s served as a speech-writer for Adlai Stevenson.
-His friend and biographer, Wallace Stegner described Devoto as "flawed, brilliant, provocative, outrageous, ... often wrong, often spectacularly right, always stimulating, sometimes infuriating, and never, never dull."
+His friend and biographer, Wallace Stegner described DeVoto as "flawed, brilliant, provocative, outrageous, ... often wrong, often spectacularly right, always stimulating, sometimes infuriating, and never, never dull."

-Background
+Early life and education

-He was born on January 11, 1897, in Ogden, Utah.
-DeVoto's father was a Catholic of Italian descent, an educated, impoverished man; his mother was the daughter of a Mormon farmer; and the son was accepted by neither community.
+DeVoto was born on January 11, 1897, in Ogden, Utah to Florian and Rhoda DeVoto.
+DeVoto's father was a Catholic of Italian descent, an educated, impoverished man; his mother was the daughter of a Mormon farmer; and their son was not accepted by either community.
+DeVoto attended Ogden High School and worked briefly at the Ogden Standard after graduating.
 He attended the University of Utah for one year, then transferred to Harvard University, entering as a member of the class of 1918.
 He interrupted his education to serve in the Army in World War I, then returned to school and graduated in 1920.

 Career

 DeVoto began his career in 1922 as an English instructor at Northwestern University.
 He also began publishing articles and novels (under the pseudonyms "John August" and "Cady Hewes").
 In 1927 he resigned from Northwestern.
 He and his wife Avis moved to Massachusetts in order to attempt to earn his living from writing along with part-time instructing at Harvard University.
 (His ambition of attaining a permanent position at Harvard was never realized.)
+He also edited the Harvard Graduates' Magazine from 1930 to 1932.
 A series of articles he published in Harper's Magazine is credited with bringing the influential work of Italian economist Vilfredo Pareto to wide audiences.
 This led to a regular Harper's column, "The Easy Chair," which DeVoto wrote from 1935 until his death.

 DeVoto was also an authority on Mark Twain and served as a curator and editor for Twain's papers; this work culminated in several publications, including the best-selling Letters From the Earth, which appeared only in 1962.
-From 1936 to 1938 he worked in New York City, where he was editor of the Saturday Review of Literature, after which he returned to Massachusetts.
+From 1936 to 1938, he worked in New York City, where he was editor of the Saturday Review of Literature, after which he returned to Massachusetts.